huahaiy/xia/README.md

 - Keep an assistant that remembers your projects, contacts, preferences, and prior conversations.
-- Let Xia research websites, follow links, fill forms, and return structured results through a real Playwright browser when available, with HtmlUnit fallback for lighter environments.
+- Let Xia research websites, follow links, fill forms, and return structured results through Playwright browser automation.
 On first use, Xia can detect missing Playwright browser binaries and install them automatically.
-On Linux, Xia can also preview or run Playwright's system dependency setup as a separate explicit step.
+On Linux,
-- Connect services such as GitHub or Google through static credentials or OAuth, then let Xia use them without exposing secrets to tools.
+- Connect services such as Google or Github through static credentials or OAuth, then let Xia use them without exposing secrets to tools.
+- Upload PDFs, DOCX/XLSX/PPTX files, Markdown, and other text-like documents so Xia can find them using hybrid search (fulltext + semantic).
+- Import safe OpenClaw-compatible prompt skills from ClawHub zip URLs or local bundles when they fit Xia's security model.
 - Schedule recurring work like checks, summaries, monitoring, and maintenance.

 ## Privacy And Safety

-Xia is built to be useful on a daily machine without getting broad access to the host machine:
+Xia is built to be useful on a daily machine without getting broad access to the host machine, so you do not have to provision a dedicated machine for Xia:

 - secrets are encrypted at rest in the database
 - tools run inside a restricted sandbox